 Every property is different and they all have risks that are unique to their condition, location, and age.
 For example, a high rise multifamily property with incredible views could face a significant drop in demand if the construction of a newer, taller building obstructs those views.
 To stimulate demand, the owner may have to reduce rents, which is a net negative for the asset.

-Property specific risk is managed by careful and thorough due diligence, not just on the property itself but on plans for the surrounding area, neighborhood, and market that may potentially affect value and/or demand.
+An investor can manage property-specific risk through careful and thorough due diligence, not just on the property itself but on plans for the surrounding area, neighborhood, and market that may potentially affect value and/or demand.

 Risk of Physical Obsolescence